roshanis/10kings/chapter6_simhana_ii_revised.md

 "I am planning to liberate India," he corrected.
 "From the tyranny of incomprehensible governance, from the chains of linguistic exclusion, from the entire system that keeps millions of people subject to the whims of men they cannot understand."

-As I left the palace carrying knowledge that could topple dynasties, I realized that I had witnessed something far more dangerous than mere administrative reform.
-Simhana's linguistic revolution was not an isolated experiment but the first battle in a war that would determine whether India belonged to Sanskrit-educated elites or Marathi-speaking masses.
+As I left the palace carrying knowledge that could topple dynasties, I understood at last what Simhana had truly created.
+This was no mere administrative reform but the opening move in a struggle over who had the right to read the language of power.

-And hidden in my traveling pack, wrapped carefully in cloth, was a copy of that revolutionary manual, a document that would find its way to eager scholars in distant courts, spreading like wildfire through the intellectual networks of medieval India.
+Hidden in my traveling pack, wrapped carefully in cloth, was a copy of that revolutionary manual.
+Somewhere beyond the borders of Maharashtra, other scholars would read it, argue over it, and decide whether they dared to make their own people literate in the workings of rule.

 The linguistic revolution had begun.
 And I was its unwilling messenger.